Group Therapy for Teens in Redondo Beach

 • Goal visualization activities to help them set goals and create a plan to achieve them

-What are Different Types of Group Therapy for Teens?
+What are the Different Types of Group Therapy for Teens?

 There are different groups available to address different issues.
-In general, a small group of kids working through similar stressors are placed together.
-Groups are typically small in size, with about 8 to 10 participants depending on the nature of the group.
-In some cases, groups are organized by gender, but many groups focus on working through a specific issue (ex: social skills, anxiety, etc.).
+In general, a small group of kids working through similar stressors is placed together.
+Groups are typically small, with about 8 to 10 participants, depending on the group’s nature.
+Group therapy can be tailored for school-aged children, teen girls, and teens struggling with various mental health challenges.
+In some cases, groups are organized by gender, but many focus on addressing a specific issue (e.g., social skills, anxiety).
 Examples of group therapy include:

 Expressive Arts Therapy